 As mentioned, exfoliation is the process of removing dead skin cells from the outermost layer of skin.
-It only takes a few moments, and the results are immediate.
-After removing dead surface cells, you can expect to see skin that looks brighter.
-You can also expect to see your skin care products penetrate better, which can help improve their effectiveness.
-And that’s just an immediate benefit.
-If you keep up with a regular exfoliation routine, the long-term benefits include increased collagen production and younger-looking skin, according to the American Academy of Dermatology (AAD).
+It only takes a few moments to do and the results are immediate.
+In addition to instantly brightening skin, exfoliation helps your skincare products penetrate better, which can improve their effectiveness.
+According to the American Academy of Dermatology (AAD), if you keep up with a regular exfoliation routine, the long-term benefits include increased collagen production and younger-looking skin.

 Chemical vs. Physical Exfoliation

 There are two ways to exfoliate the skin: physically or chemically.
 Chemical exfoliation uses acids or enzymes to remove dead skin cells, while physical exfoliation uses a physical substance — like sugar, salt or walnut shell powder — to manually remove skin cells.